Updated June 1, 2018.

 - There is a significant gap in the route through the Three Sisters development in Canmore.
 Stewart Creek is still under construction and Smith Creek development hasn’t even started.
 It will be at least five years before the final route of the TCT is established and navigable.

-- Completion of the new section of Tom Snow Trail North up Moose Creek and a viable connection to Spruce Woods day-use area may be done this year.
+- While the new section of Tom Snow Trail North up Moose Creek has been built, a viable connection to Spruce Woods day-use area, although started, has not been finished.

 - For thru hikers or bikers, there are very few campgrounds en route, and many of the available campgrounds require pre-booking.
 Backcountry campgrounds require a Backcountry Permit.
 Random Camping is allowed in Wildland Parks and Public Land Use Zones as long as you are at least 1 km from a backcountry facility or roadway.
 Random camping is not allowed in Provincial Parks or Provincial Recreation Areas.